phpstan/phpstan/README.md

 * If `include` or `require` are used in the analysed code (instead of `include_once` or `require_once`), PHPStan will throw `Cannot redeclare class` error.
 Use the `_once` variants to avoid this error.

+## Code of Conduct

+This project adheres to a [Contributor Code of Conduct](https://github.com/phpstan/phpstan/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.